michalbrys/Using-Google-Analytics-with-R/chapter5/create_report_in_pdf.md

-# Create report
+# Create a report

-To generate basic report template use this code.
-This report will contain title, sessions in time scatter plot from `chapter 2` \([Data visualization in R](chapter3/data_visualization_in_r.md)\).
+To generate a basic report template use this code.
+This report will contain a title and the scatter plot from `chapter 2` \([Data visualization in R](chapter3/data_visualization_in_r.md)\) of number of sessions against time.

 ## Create new RMarkdown report

 In R Studio, navigate to `File > New file > R Markdown`.

-You will see window with some basic configuration options.
-Change this values or you can do this later directly in code.
+You will see a window with some basic configuration options.
+Change those values or you can do that later directly in the code.

 ![R Markdown config](Screen Shot 2016-04-27 at 09.14.35.png)

-You can select output of your report.
+You can select the output of your report.
 Select `HTML`,`PDF` or `Word`.

-Click OK and delete sample code.
+Click OK and delete the sample code.

 ## Prepare custom report with Google Analytics data